Nicolas Gavory

-Nicolas Gavory (born 16 February 1995) is a French professional footballer who plays as a left-back for 2.
-Bundesliga club Fortuna Düsseldorf.
+Nicolas Gavory (born 16 February 1995) is a French professional footballer who plays as a left-back for Belgian Challenger Pro League club Eupen.
 He is a France youth international having represented his nation at under-16, under-17 and under-19 level.

 Career

 On 22 September 2012, Gavory made his professional debut with Auxerre appearing as a substitute in a 4–3 defeat in the Ligue 2 to Guingamp.

 In May 2017 it was announced Gavory would join Ligue 2 club Clermont from Championnat National side Béziers for the 2017–18 season.

 In August 2018, he joined Eredivisie side FC Utrecht from Clermont on a three-year contract with the option of a fourth year.

 In June 2019, he joined Belgian club Standard Liège.

 Gavory moved to 2.
 Bundesliga club Fortuna Düsseldorf in January 2022, having agreed a contract until summer 2025.

+On 23 July 2025, Gavory returned to Belgium and signed a two-year contract with Eupen in the second tier.